|

 and The Republic

-ancient Greeks and especially with Plato.
+Greeks and specifically with those of Plato.

 One